 Indeed, it becomes very easy to postulate a culture which operates rather on the principles of what, in my own childhood, were presented as the values of a sort of “storybook” version of ancient China, which was conventionally portrayed as having an exaggerated public veneration for age and tradition, and in which the old were regarded as a fount of wisdom and nearly always deferred to on the grounds of their opinions being more valuable merely through their having lived longer.
 Meanwhile the world wags on with business as usual, and children are expected to pull their own weight as far as they are able, and to stay out from underfoot.

 And, as I state above, in a society of people who live extended lives, what children there are, are rather thoroughly outnumbered.
 It is Neville Longbottom, not the Weasleys, whose home life should probably be regarded as the more typical of young wizards.
 What is more, the state of childhood itself is probably discounted and devalued, being judged to represent very little of an individual life’s total worth.
-After all, young children cannot properly perform magic.
+After all, young children cannot reliably perform magic.

 Meanwhile, legislation is imposed upon the freedom of children’s actions in order both to control the amount of risk to which they are exposed and, perhaps more importantly, the degree of risk for the discovery of magic by Muggles which a child’s inexperience and possible heedlessness may produce.
 Hogwarts may be by no means as secure a facility as Azkaban, but it’s not that much more open.
 It is yet another isolated, fortified location in which young are to be kept secure, out of the firing lines and restrained from participation in the daily functioning of society.
 We got a taste of this enforced noncombatant status over the course of OotP, and very frustrating we, and Harry, found it.